sandialabs/chemical-recommender-system/README.md

 ## Preprocessing

-The content of this section and its corresponding code is already ran by the developers and the data is stored inside the generated Docker volume.
+The content of this section and its corresponding code is already ran by the developers and the data is stored inside the provided Docker image.
 This code does not get run again during use of the CRS, but is here for the user's reference in how the CRS was created.
 The molecular fingerprint is implemented as a 2048-bit long vector.
 Each bit is set to on/off to represent the existence of a certain structural property.
 Comparison of these allows for a quick and computationally efficient way of comparing molecules.
 To do so, we must first create a database of all possible candidates and their respective fingerprints.

 ### PubChem